MichielsenM/FOAM/docs/Index.md

 ---

 The main functionality of FoAM is to perform forwards asteroseismic modelling of gravity modes via a modelling pipeline.
-An example of a science case for which this pipeline was used is the modelling of the slowly pulsating B-type star KIC7760680 by [Michielsen et al. (2021)](https://doi.org/10.1051/0004-6361/202039926).
+An example of a science case for which this pipeline was used is the modelling of the slowly pulsating B-type star KIC7760680 by <a href="https://doi.org/10.1051/0004-6361/202039926" target="_blank"> Michielsen et al. (2021)</a>.
 The paper used an early version of the pipeline without optimising the rotation for each model individually, but a lot of its functionality was already used in this paper.
 Numerous updates in both performance and functionality have been included since and are employed in the modelling of the B-type binary KIC4930889 by Michielsen et al. (2023) (currently under revision).

-There is also some additional functionality outside of the modelling pipeline, mostly in the form of plotting tools, check `foam/plot_tools` for all available functions.
-An example to quickly make a Kippenhahn plot or Hertzsprung–Russell diagram from a given [MESA](https://docs.mesastar.org/en/latest/index.html) file in the following way:
+There is also some additional functionality outside of the modelling pipeline, mostly in the form of plotting tools, check <a href="https://github.com/MichielsenM/FoAM/blob/master/foam/plot_tools.py" target="_blank"> plot_tools</a> for all available functions.
+An example to quickly make a Kippenhahn plot or Hertzsprung–Russell diagram from a given <a href="https://docs.mesastar.org/en/latest/index.html" target="_blank"> MESA</a> file in the following way:

 <pre><code>import matplotlib.pyplot as plt
 from foam import plot_tools